Naisten-Linja/naisten-linja-services/README.md

 Copy over `.envrc.example` into `.envrc`, at the project root.
 Ask an existing team member to provide you with the value for `DISCOURSE_SSO_SECRET`.
-You would also need to have an admin account created in `online-group-dev.naistenlinja.fi` in order to login to the service.
+You would also need to have an admin account created in `dev-discourse.naistenlinja.fi` in order to login to the service.

 ```shell
 cp .envrc.example .envrc